-&lt;sup>1 Under AHO PARS as at August 2018, transition to NRSCH commencing 1 September 2018.
+1 Under AHO PARS as at August 2018, NRSCH Tier 3 commencing 29 January 2020.

 Accommodation can be shared or for an individual family.
 Shared houses are furnished with individually locking bedrooms, and a SEARMS utility subsidy is provided.
 Family accommodation is unfurnished and a no utility subsidy is provided.
 Family tenant must arrange own electricity or gas account.